Report: Colonial Nostalgia

 Henk Schulte Nordholt, Head of the Department of Research at the KITLV and Full Professor of South-East Asia Studies at the Free University of Amsterdam noted that, although the phenomenon appears to be waning in The Netherlands, in Indonesia young people are reaching back to a nostalgic version of their own colonial past.
 Fancy dress parties, colonial-style design, and heritage walks help them re-evaluate a problematic period in history.
 Quite possibly it is a kind of counter-reaction to the one-sided history lesson taught to the young people of Indonesia.
 Yet the question remains whether such a reaction to a dominant view of history should be called nostalgic.
 Schulte Nordholt hence suggested the term “nostalgia-light”.
 These processes in Indonesia are interesting and appear to be running in parallel to the reflexive investigation becoming popular in The Netherlands.

 After the introduction of nostalgia-light both Pamela Pattynama and Susan LegĂȘne discussed the ambivalent nature of nostalgia.
 Pamela Pattynama, Honorary Professor of Indonesian Literature and Culture at the University of Amsterdam, focussed on post-colonial nostalgia.
-She emphasised the fact that nostalgia has a function to play in the formation of a “community of memory”.
+She emphasised the fact that nostalgia has a function to play in the formation of a âcommunity of memoryâ.
 She demonstrated this for the Indonesian community in the Netherlands with its many different views on such nostalgic memories.
 Nostalgia is of a very contradictory and ambivalent nature.
-As Pattynama noted: “The danger lies in the venom of history.”
-Whereas post-colonial nostalgia is about accepting the past and (re)positioning oneself as a group within present-day society, Susan LegĂȘne spoke about the desire to continue this past; that is, about neo-colonial nostalgia.
+As Pattynama noted: âThe danger lies in the venom of history.â Whereas post-colonial nostalgia is about accepting the past and (re)positioning oneself as a group within present-day society, Susan LegĂȘne spoke about the desire to continue this past; that is, about neo-colonial nostalgia.

+Susan LegĂȘne, Professor of Political History at the Free University of Amsterdam, discussed how the exhibition Eastwards!
+Art, Culture & Colonialism, on permanent display at the Tropenmuseum since 2003, has been received.
+Reviewers judged the exhibition to be overly aesthetic, hence unable to effectively convey all the various aspects of the colonial past.
+LegĂȘne noted that to say âIt is too prettyâ is not much of an argument; what critics mean to say is that the story is not good enough.
+As concerns Eastwards! critics should have focussed on the real choices made in order to discuss the colonial period of the Dutch Indies.
+Although the exhibition wants to allow the visitor to form his or her own version of these bygone days, the colonial days are, in effect, often not at all experienced as truly over.
 While nostalgia seems to be about a desire for a time that is past, the emotions and memories are not.
 These emotions continue to influence how we experience that past today.
 With the term neo-colonial nostalgia LegĂȘne wanted to emphasise the fact that, although both exhibition and colonial nostalgia appear to be concerning a past that is truly past, it, in fact, shows us that the present is strongly informed by the past, and vice versa.
 It is not possible to present the colonial past in a way that is historically objective.
 As such LegĂȘne warned us for neo-colonial nostalgia, both as concerns the exhibition and in general.
 Neo-colonial nostalgia is a wish to continue a certain image of the past.
 The emotions at play in this desire can even make it function as a racist cover.

 Each in their own way the speakers expressed a warning about the subjective nature of nostalgia.
 It can be used to voice a counter-reaction, as do the young people of Indonesia.
 It can be used by communities of memory to reposition and redefine themselves, as is the case with the Indonesian community in the Netherlands.
-But it can also cover-up a dubious past with colourful images; to reduce the past to “a mere culture of food” (Lizzy van Leeuwen).
+But it can also cover-up a dubious past with colourful images; to reduce the past to âa mere culture of foodâ (Lizzy van Leeuwen).
 That nostalgia is never free of sentiment became all the more clear during the question-round at the end.
-A good example was someone from the audience who asked about certain signs, allegedly posted next to swimming pools in the Dutch Indies, and that used to say: “Prohibited for dogs and natives”.
+A good example was someone from the audience who asked about certain signs, allegedly posted next to swimming pools in the Dutch Indies, and that used to say: âProhibited for dogs and nativesâ.
 Schulte Nordholt remarked that it is interesting to see how a (negative) colonial memory is able to persist, merely through the telling of stories, and in absence of any material evidence.
 It demonstrates that colonial nostalgia is of the subjective order; that memories dispute each other and undergo change, and that history and nostalgia go hand-in-hand.
 Nostalgia should not be ignored for its lack of objectivity.
 In light of the post-colonial processes that surround it the Tropenmuseum will have to actively engage with the various forms of colonial nostalgia.

 The series of works about the Museum’s collection is an important initiative by the Tropenmuseum to explore and present the history of the colonial collections.
 The symposium offered an opportunity to discuss this history and its perception.
 Awareness of colonial nostalgia will aid the Museum in its quest to reposition itself in the 21st Century.
 Questions from the audience clearly showed that this should not take place in the objective space of academia, but through active dialogue with the audience; a dialogue in which nostalgia and history are close and often overlapping.